 What is Braver's Attendance Policy?

 Braver has a strict attendance policy: notification of at least twenty four (24) hours is required for appointment cancellations.
+Regular attendance at scheduled appointments is necessary for treatment to be successful.
+Regardless of whether or not the appointments were canceled with the required advanced notice, if we feel that you have missed too many appointments to maintain therapeutic value, we may need to discontinue your treatment.
 A fee of $50 will be charged for all late cancellation and/or missed appointments.* These fees are the patient’s responsibility and must be paid prior to the next appointment.
 They can not be billed to insurance.
 Your clinician may discontinue treatment following a pattern of late cancellations or missed appointments.
 All Braver team members work hard to be on time for scheduled appointments and we ask that you do the same.
 Depending on the length of your appointment, your late arrival may result in our inability to receive reimbursement from your health insurer.
 When this occurs, we will charge a late fee to cover the cost of our time.
 In situations where a late arrival does not leave enough time to conduct therapy, we will charge a no-show fee as explained above.

 Why does Braver have an attendance policy?
 Most importantly, your child’s treatment progress depends on participation.
 More broadly, Braver’s mission is to serve as many kids as possible, and late cancellations or no shows rarely allow coaches and clinicians time to substitute visits with other children and families.

 * Late cancellation & missed appointment fees do not apply to those with Medicaid, Medicare or Tricare, nor to patients with a bundled self-pay arrangement.

 Get in touch with us to discover if Braver's treatment program is right for you and your family.